rtous/edcav/mongodb_hands_on/README.md

 ### 2.1 Install a local MongoDB server

 If you don't have Docker you need to install a MongoDB server following [this instructions](https://docs.mongodb.com/manual/installation/).
-If you have Docker you can just pull and run an MongoDB server image (instructions for installing Docker [here](../docker.md)):
+If you have Docker you can just pull and run an MongoDB server image (instructions for installing Docker [here](../docker.md)).

+#### Install a MongoDB server with Docker

+Let's first setup a local directory to be shared with the Docker container.
+Let's create a "drcav" directory in your home directory:

+* /Users/YOUR_USER_NAME/drcav in Mac
+* /home/YOUR_USER_NAME/drcav in Linux
+* C:\Users\YOUR_USER_NAME\drcav in Windows

+On Mac and Linux you can check your home directory by typing "echo $HOME" in a terminal.
+On Windows you can type "echo %cd%" in a terminal.

+Now let's pull and run a MongoDB Docker container (replace YOUR_PATH with the local path to the drcav directory):

+	docker run -it --name=mongo -v YOUR_PATH/drcav:/drcav -p 27017:27017 -d mongo

+On Windows 10, if you are running Docker Desktop (not Docker Toolbox), use a typical Windows path, e.g.:

-	docker pull mongo
+	docker run -it --name=mongo -v C:\Users\YOUR_USER_NAME\drcav:/drcav -p 27017:27017 -d mongo

+On Windows 10 Home (Docker Toolbox):

-	docker run -it --name=mongo -p 27017:27017 -d mongo
+	docker run -it --name=mongo -v //c/Users/YOUR_USER_NAME/drcav:/drcav -p 27017:27017 -d mongo

-You don't need a shared folder (a volume) this time.
+This time you won't see the container's bash prompt (we are not exectuing "bash" at the end of the command), but the container should be running in the background.
+You can check if the container is running this way:

+	docker ps -a

+If you enter a wrong command by mistake you can delete the container this way:

+	docker stop mongo
+	docker rm mongo

 ### 2.2 Connecting with a client: MongoDB shell and MongoDB Compass

 MongoDB comes with a shell client.
 On Docker you can execute it this way:

 	docker exec -it mongo bash

+Then you should see the typical Docker prompt, something like this:

+	root@813847d78b39:/#

+Let's now run the MongoDB shell:

 	root@813847d78b39:/# mongo

 If you don't work over Docker you can run "mongo" directly from a terminal.